 Donating to the Collections

-You can discover a wealth of information about these collections on our main website where it is now possible to search or explore our online catalogue.
+You can discover a wealth of information about these collections on our main website where you can browse our online catalogue.